|3/3/15 TOUR UPDATE:

 Clothing Bag Support

-There will be a vehicle at the start of all races to transport a bag with dry clothing to the end of the race at APU.
-We encourage you to bring a backpack or duffle bag with your name on it so it is easier to spot at APU.
-The vehicle will be outside the Moseley Sports Center.
+There will be a vehicle at the start of all races to transport a bag with dry clothing to the end of the race at Kincaid Park .
+We encourage you to bring a backpack or duffle bag with your name on it so it is easier to spot at Kincaid.
+For the 25K start at APU, the vehicle will be outside the Moseley Sports Center.
+There will be no way to get your gear back to the van from the start area, so be sure to leave your bag with the van before coming down the hill.
+Also shuttle buses will be available at Kincaid Park to transport skiers back to the start of each race (APU and Service).
+These buses will leave at half hour intervals.

-Catch a free shuttle bus back from APU to Service.
+Catch a free shuttle bus back from Kincaid Chalet to APU and Service Starts.

 There will be TWO feed stations for 2014 race - the gasline by Hilltop Ski Area, the BLM steel bridge, and the Finish line of course!
 They will be serving fruit, granola bars, water & warm sports drink (Skratch Lab Apple Cinnamon).
 Feed stations are staffed by high school sports and community group volunteers.
 Give them a big thank you as you pass through.
 Pizza, great harvest and drinks will be in the Moseley Sports Center to great you!